jbremer/pyasm2/IMPLEMENTATION.md

 * *Positive Index* &rarr; Points to an anonymous label after the current instruction.

+(This does indeed mean that relative index *1* points to the first label after the current instruction.)

 Throughout the following sections we will refer to this snippet, by rewriting it a little bit every time.